-Appointments, reappointments, promotions and non-reappointments in the Department of Pharmaceutical Sciences at Texas Tech University Health Sciences Center (TTUHSC) School of Pharmacy are governed by the Board of Regents' Rules (04.03), TTUHSC Tenure and Promotion Policy (HSC OP 60.01), the School of Pharmacy Bylaws, and Department guidelines.
+Appointments, reappointments, promotions and non-reappointments in the Department of Immunotherapeutics & Biotechnology (DIB) at Texas Tech University Health Sciences Center (TTUHSC) School of Pharmacy are governed by the Board of Regents' Rules (04.03), TTUHSC Tenure and Promotion Policy (HSC OP 60.01), the School of Pharmacy Bylaws, and Department guidelines.
 Based on University Policy, the Board of Regents reserves the authority and responsibility for awarding tenure and advancement in rank of faculty.
 The Dean of the School of Pharmacy reserves the authority and responsibility for initial appointments with rank, and annual reappointments during the probationary period for faculty on tenure track, and for all faculty on the non-tenure track.

-The primary responsibilities of Pharmaceutical Sciences faculty of TTUHSC School of Pharmacy fall into four main areas: (1) teaching, (2) research and scholarly activity, (3) service (academic and professional), and (4) advising the administration on the hiring, advancement in rank, and tenure of faculty.
+The primary responsibilities of DIB faculty of TTUHSC School of Pharmacy fall into four main areas: (1) teaching, (2) research and scholarly activity, (3) service (academic and professional), and (4) advising the administration on the hiring, advancement in rank, and tenure of faculty.
 In addition to these academic duties, professional qualities of the individual are important and must be taken into consideration.
-The primary criteria for appointment, promotion, and tenure within the Department of Pharmaceutical Sciences follow from those three areas of primary faculty responsibility.
+The primary criteria for appointment, promotion, and tenure within the Department of Immunotherapeutics and Biotechnology are from these areas of primary faculty responsibility.